heroakumar/RetailStore/README.md

 Test Case : For old customer there will be 10 percentage discount and if user bill amount is greater than 100$ there will be 5$ flat discount on each 100 multiplication amount.

 Test Name:	RetailStore.Tests.DiscountTests.ShouldApply5PercentsDiscountForCustomerOld
 Test FullName:	RetailStore.Tests.DiscountTests.ShouldApply5PercentsDiscountForCustomerOld
 Test Source:	D:\RetailStore\RetailStore.Tests\DiscountTests.cs : line 68
 Test Outcome:	Passed
 Test Duration:	0:00:00.001

+Test report can be seen in test exporer of visual studio.

 # Flat Discount
 flat discount is calculate on total amount of bill without percentile discount deduction.